mako-framework/docs/03_command_line/02_commands.md

 $this->countdown(5);
 ```

-The `progressBar` method will let you display a nice progressbar.
-This is useful if your command is processing multiple items.
+The `progressBar` method allows you to display a progress bar, which is particularly useful when your command is processing a known number of items.
+By giving real-time feedback, it helps users track the operation's progress, providing a more engaging and user-friendly experience.

 ```
 $items = 100;